Last Updated on by

 So, now you understand what stock photographs are and why it is so important to use them.
 But, which ones are okay to use?
 Do you need to give credit to the photographer?
 Does it really matter if you follow the rules?
 Surely no one is going to notice if your tiny publication uses a photo, right?

 Many companies (especially Getty Images) are more than happy to spend the time searching for people using their images without a license or outside of the terms of their license.
+And it isn’t hard for copyright owners to find who is stealing their images.

 Best case scenario, you will get a cease and desist letter asking you to remove the photo.
 Or, you could risk thousands of dollars in fines.
 It is just not worth it.
 Copyright laws are complex, so it is essential to err on the side of caution to protect yourself.